Mahmoudz/Porto/README.md

 <Summary>Adaptability & Evolvability</Summary>
 <br>

-With Porto you can easily accommodate future changes with the least amount of efforts.
+Porto allows for easy accommodation of future changes with minimal effort.

-Let's assume you have a web app that serves HTML and recently you decided that you need to have a Mobile app, hence you need an API.

-Porto has pluggable UI's (WEB, API & CLI) and this allows writting the business logic of your application first, then implementing a UI to interact with your code.

-This gives the flexibility to adding interfaces whenever needed and adapting to future changes, with the least effort possible.
+For example, let's say you have a web app that serves HTML and you decide that you also need a mobile app with an API.
+Porto's pluggable UI's (WEB, API & CLI) enables you to write the business logic of your application first and then implement a UI to interact with your code.
+This gives you the flexibility to add interfaces as needed and adapt to future changes with ease.

-it is all possible because the Actions are the central organizing principle "not the controller" which are shared across multiple UI's.
-And the UI's are separated from the application business logic and separated from each others within each Container.
+The reason this is possible is because Actions are the central organizing principle, not the controller, and they can be shared across multiple UI's.
+Additionally, the UI's are separated from the application business logic and separated from each other within each Container.

 ***

 </Details>